airbytehq/airbyte/docs/integrations/sources/googleanalytics.md

 * `weekly_active_users`
 * `daily_active_users`
 * `devices`
 * Any custom reports you configure.
-See the section below on custom streams.
+See the section below on custom reports.

 Please reach out to us on Slack or [create an issue](https://github.com/airbytehq/airbyte/issues) if you need to send custom Google Analytics report data with Airbyte.